Quicr/old-quicr-spec/quicr-spec.md

 In the simple case, an web application could have a single relay in the cloud that forwarded packets between users in a video conference.
 The cloud could also have multiple relays.
-QuicR is designed to make it easy to implement stateless relays so that fail over could happen between relays with minimal impact to the clients.
-It is also designed to allow high speed forwarding with ASICs, or NIC cards with on card processing, or use intel DPDK.
+QuicR is designed to make it
+easy to implement stateless relays so that fail over could happen between relays with minimal impact to the clients and relays can redirect a client to a different relay.
+It is also designed
+to allow high speed forwarding with ASICs, or NIC cards with on card processing, or use intel DPDK.
 Relay can also be chained so that a relay in a CDN network gets one copy of data from the central cloud data